kaufman-lab/intervalaverage/README.md

 average all the values of PM2.5 in x occuring over the interval of y.
 But since the two overlap durations of the two x periods into a single y period are unequal, the PM2.5 values should be averaged in a way that takes the duration of overlap into account.
-I.e, we need a time-weighted average of values of x into intervals in y.
+That is to say, we need a time-weighted average of values of x into intervals in y.

 This is the exact purpose of the intervalaverage function: